raspberrypi/documentation/hardware/display/troubleshooting.md

 ```

 Then, run this command to map the touchscreen to the LCD screen.
 This command is specifically for the official 7 inch Raspberry Pi Foundation Touchscreen Display.
+This command must be run after the graphical user interface has been started.
+Otherwise you will get an error saying ```the command xinput is not recognized```.

 ```bash
 xinput --map-to-output 'raspberrypi-ts' DSI-1